Rohita83/geographic_info/README.md

 	colcon build

 **Limitations:-**
-a)colcon test does not work as launch.py files can not be executed/added with CMakeLists.txt as of now. b)Each test/launch.py files have been tested independently. c)Use of ros1 bridge to play rosbag files as rosbag is not available in ros2. d)Bag related testcases launch files will not terminate automatically i.e. user will have to do manually ctrl+C after bag duration finish.
+a) colcon test does not work as launch.py files can not be executed/added with CMakeLists.txt as of now.
+b) Each test/launch.py files have been tested independently.
+c) Use of ros1 bridge to play rosbag files as rosbag is not available in ros2.
+d) Bag related testcases launch files will not terminate automatically i.e. user will have to do manually ctrl+C after bag duration finish.

 **Future Work:-**
-1. All Test launch.py files should be executed using "colcon test" automatically.
+a) All Test launch.py files should be executed using "colcon test" automatically.
 Currently we have built automated script "robot_localization_test_cases.sh" which performs all the test cases except bag related test cases.
-2. Remove the dependency with ros1_bridge to play bag file from ROS1 using rosbag.
+b) Remove the dependency with ros1_bridge to play bag file from ROS1 using rosbag.

 **TESTING:**